Sally Rooney declines working with Israeli publisher | DW | 13.10.2021

 Her Israeli readers however will have to be patient, because according to current media reports, Rooney has made it clear that she cannot justify "under the present circumstances [...] accepting a new contract with an Israeli company that does not publicly distance itself from apartheid and support the rights of the Palestinian people as established by the United Nations."

-Israel strongly condemned the decision, with an Israeli official calling Rooney's decision "extremely unfortunate."
+Israel strongly condemned the decision, with an Israeli official calling Rooney's decision "extremely unfortunate," the Times of Israel reported.

 The author has stood by her decision and expressed solidarity with the Palestinian-led economic and cultural boycott of Israeli companies and institutions, also known as the Boycott, Divestment, Sanctions (BDS) Movement, which the German Parliament classified as antisemitic in 2019.